 It’s not hard to see why these Vegan Blackberry Coconut Bars are delicious.
 You’ll never know they are vegan with a firm, crunchy oat and coconut topping and crust, surrounding sweet blackberries.
 Even though summer is over 🙁, you can probably still find them in the stores.
 I also think frozen, thawed, and drained blackberries would probably work.
 The filling might be a little juicer, but I think that would be a good addition.
 Make these bars and see how good they are for yourself!

 - ½ cup plus 1 tablespoon granulated sugar, divided

 - Preheat oven to 375 degrees F. Line an 8 inch square pan with parchment, leaving overhang for easy removal later.

-- In a medium bowl, stir together ½ cup sugar, flour, oats, baking powder, and coconut until combined.
+- In a medium bowl, stir together ½ cup sugar, flour, baking powder, and coconut until combined.
 Add coconut oil and stir until it is distributed evenly and a crumbly mixture forms.
 Press half of it into the pan.

 - In a medium bowl, stir together blackberries with remaining tablespoon sugar and lemon juice.
 Pour over the dough in the pan.
 Top with the remaining dough.
 Bake for 50-60 minutes, rotating halfway through, until the top is golden brown.
 Be sure dough is set and fully cooked on top.
 Cool bars completely in pan before slicing and serving.
 Bars may be stored at room temperature in an airtight container for up to 4 days, or frozen, wrapped in parchment and foil and placed in a zipper bag for up to 3 months.
 Thaw at room temperature for about an hour or in a 350 degrees F oven for about 15 minutes.